neyrinckaudio/docs-vcpro/docs/digidesign-003.md

 ### Setup

-First, you must add 003 as a controller in the V-Control Pro Setups window as described in [Setting Up Firewire Controllers](./firewire-controllers.md).
+First, you must add 003 as a controller in the V-Control Pro Setups window as described in [Setting Up FireWire Controllers](./firewire-controllers.md).

 #### Pro Tools
 Set up Pro Tools for 1 HUI banks as described in [Setting Up Pro Tools](./pro-tools.md).
 The 003 counts as one 8-channel bank.